-The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either wanting the narcissist back, or wanting to seek revenge on the narcissist, they use the smear campaign to make us look like we’re crazy or obsessed with them, they will either play the hero that tried so hard to help us, and we are often left looking and acting depressed a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them, they’ll exploit others by using their empathy against them.
-They’ll be telling all those who’ll listen, everything that they did to us, only they’ll be making out to others that we did to them.
-So they shift the blame and walk free, from any responsibility.
+The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either wanting the narcissist back or wanting to seek revenge on the narcissist, they use the smear campaign to make us look like we’re crazy or obsessed with them, they will either play the hero that tried so hard to help us, and we are often left looking and acting depressed a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them, they’ll exploit others by using their empathy against them.
+They’ll be telling all those who’ll listen to everything that they did to us, only they’ll be making out to others that we did to them.
+So they shift the blame and walk free from any responsibility.

 They trick you into reacting.

-They will trick you into reacting, so you are fully aware your not perfect. ( no one is.) with good intentions, there’s no wrong way or right way to live your life; we are imperfectly, perfect.
-They will threaten to tell others as they know you are not happy with your own behaviour as it’s not like you.
-They know you feel worse about yourself; they wear you down, slowly over time, so you no longer feel good enough.
+They will trick you into reacting, as you are fully aware your not perfect. ( no one is.) with good intentions, there’s no wrong way or right way to live your life; we are imperfectly perfect.
+They will threaten to tell others, as they know you are not happy with your own behaviour as it’s not like you.
+They know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
 You lose your integrity and stay trapped in the cycle of abuse.